For teachers

 GPA Calculator

-Add a list of courses with letter grades and credit hours, get a weighted GPA on the standard 4.0 scale.
-Toggle to A+/A/A− granular +/− mode or unweighted.
-Useful for students checking their own GPA and teachers helping students track theirs.
+Add courses with letter grades and credit hours for a weighted GPA on the standard 4.0 scale, with granular +/− mode.

 Open the tool →